sudhamshapp/Jenkins-Zero-To-Hero/java-maven-sonar-argocd-helm-k8s/spring-boot-app/README.md

 Hurray !!
 Access the application on `http://<ip-address>:8010`

+Maven installed as part of docker container
 ## Next Steps

 ### Configure a Sonar Server locally

 ```
+install docker pipeline
+install sonarqubescanner
+Do it as a root
 apt install unzip
 adduser sonarqube
 sudo su - sonarqube